neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/00-native-assets.md

 NEO employs the [Unspent Transaction Output](https://en.wikipedia.org/wiki/Unspent_transaction_output) (UTXO) system for native assets.
 Unfortunately, the UTXO system does not play well with smart contracts.
 Fortunately, NEO•ONE smart contracts abstract away most of the difficulty in handling native assets using the `@receive`, `@send`, `@sendUnsafe` and `@claim` [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).

-One commonality between every native asset method is that they must return a `boolean` indicating whether or not the transaction should proceed.
+One commonality between every native asset method is that they must throw an error if the transaction should not proceed.

 ---